Baoren1996/SigWGANandBeyond/README.md

-# The authors' official PyTorch SigCWGAN implementation.
+# The authors' official PyTorch SigCWGAN and MCGAN implementation.

-This repository is the official implementation of [Conditional Sig-Wasserstein GANs for Time Series Generation]
+This repository is the official implementation of PhD thesis titled by "BreadcrumbsThe-Signature-Wasserstein-GAN-for-Time-Series-Generation-and-Beyond

-Authors:

-Paper Link:
+" by Dr. Baoren Xiao.

 ## Requirements